-The simmering crisis between Pakistan’s government and judiciary flared Thursday when the Supreme Court announced it would pursue contempt charges against the prime minister, Yousuf Raza Gilani, for failing to reopen a corruption investigation into the finances of his boss, President Asif Ali Zardari.
+ISLAMABAD - The simmering crisis between the government and judiciary flared yesterday when the Supreme Court announced it would pursue contempt charges against Prime Minister Yousuf Raza Gilani for failing to reopen a corruption investigation into the finances of his boss, President Asif Ali Zardari.

 The Supreme Court said it would start proceedings for contempt of court against Gilani on Feb.
 13.

 If convicted, the prime minister faces up to six months in jail and possible disqualification from public office.

 The court order was a significant escalation of long-simmering tensions between Pakistan’s judiciary and the government and threatened to plunge the country into fresh political turmoil as its leaders debate the contours of a new strategic relationship with the United States.